 You’ve cleaned up the results and either remediated or mitigated as many of the risks as you can.

 Managing Access Related Risk

-With the right solution in place, new risks are managed as they are introduced and some existing risks will be re-visited on a periodic basis.
+With the right solution in place, new risks are managed as they are introduced, and some existing risks will be re-visited periodically.
 A software solution such as CS*Comply can help you manage all of this.
-With CS*Comply you can begin to take a more pro-active approach to managing SoD and Sensitive Access Risks by preventing some risks from being introduced in the first place.
+With CS*Comply, you can begin to take a more pro-active approach to managing SoD and Sensitive Access Risks by preventing some risks from being introduced in the first place.

 Being pro-active in terms of managing access related risk is achieved using preventive controls; this is where the software scans for risk in real-time when any new access to the system is being provisioned.

 When risk is detected, the system will prevent access from being granted (or allow it to be granted, once approved).

 Let’s walk through a simple use-case when a preventive control might be useful…

 Requests for access to Oracle EBS come into the help desk on a regular basis.
 They are routed to the security administration team who open the standard Users screen in the System Administrator responsibility (or the Users page in User Management); they find the user that needs the new access and they assign the requested responsibility (or role via User Management).
 The security administrator informs the help desk (or the user directly) that the request for access has been fulfilled.

 Consider now that the user who requested access can already create a new supplier; with the request fulfilled, they can also create an invoice.
 Using the example SoD rule, we’ve used in previous articles (suppliers vs. invoices) this user is now violating this rule; so we have introduced a new risk without even knowing it.

 With an SoD solution in place then at some point, the new risk will be identified; it can then either remediated or mitigated if needed.